-Vascular and interventional radiologists are physicians who use their expertise in interpreting images — X-rays, fluoroscopy, ultrasound and CT — to guide catheters and other instruments through blood vessels or other pathways in the body.
-Imaging allows interventional radiologists to precisely locate targeted areas to perform a procedure.
-These minimally invasive methods of diagnosing and treating problems are usually easier for patients because they involve no large incisions, cause less pain than surgery and have shorter recovery times.
+Vascular and interventional radiologists use their expertise in interpreting medical images (such as X-rays, ultrasound and CT) to guide catheters and other instruments through blood vessels or other pathways in the body.
+Imaging allows interventional radiologists to precisely locate targeted areas to perform minimally invasive procedures on nearly every organ system.

-Most vascular (blood vessel) interventional radiology procedures use a combination of real-time fluoroscopy with digital subtraction angiography (DSA).
-In DSA, images of an area of the body are taken in a digital format through a computer.
+Most VIR procedures use a combination of real-time fluoroscopy (a continuous X-ray image on a monitor, much like an X-ray movie) with digital subtraction angiography (DSA).
+In DSA, a computer takes digital images of an area of the body.
 The computer can subtract (remove) various structures in an image to show only the blood vessels.
-Access to veins and arteries is also performed with ultrasound guidance.
+Ultrasounds also provide access to veins and arteries.

 Interventional Radiology Procedures